Pragyaa3/Pragyaa3/README.md

 - 🤝 I’m passionate about **leveling up my full-stack abilities, mastering UX/UI design, fine-tuning web performance, and chasing the latest JavaScript trends to stay ahead in the tech world.**

-- ⚡ Fun fact **When I’m not weaving code, I’m crafting melodies—whether it’s belting out a tune or getting lost in the riffs of my guitar.
+- ⚡ **When I’m not weaving code, I’m crafting melodies—whether it’s belting out a tune or getting lost in the riffs of my guitar.
 Music is my jam, both literally and figuratively!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">